OKX

 ),

-crossmode (becausemargin_mode=CROSS) - Each order automatically gets the correct
+crossmode becausemargin_mode=CROSS. - Each order gets the correct

-tdModebased on its instrument type - No manual intervention required
+tdModebased on its instrument type. - No manual intervention is required.

-This enables strategies that trade across multiple instrument types with different margin configurations, such as:
+This supports strategies that trade across instrument types with different margin configuration, such as:

-Only use manual override if you have specific requirements that cannot be met through configuration.
+Only use manual override for requirements that cannot be met through configuration.

 Benefits of configuration-based approach